 Exercising during days of high air pollution can be particularly impactful because this is when our lungs are taking in the most air.
 While masks can provide some protection, they can often become dislodged through activity - especially on children.
 As such, exercising inside is the best choice at these times.

 When it comes to indoor areas, try to ventilate as much as possible.
 Airflow is key.
 If particle concentrations are exceptionally high or some places can’t be properly ventilated, consider investing in an air purifier.
-Some air purifiers have been found to be highly effective against indoor air pollution.
+Some air purifiers have been found to be highly effective against indoor air pollution, reducing the chance of both the mild and severe effects of air pollution on children.

 With air pollution becoming more of an issue globally, we must be aware of the dangers and protect ourselves from them.
 This is especially important for our children, who are more at risk due to their developing bodies.